esg

 Ultimately, the true value of ESG criteria shines when businesses commit to using the guidelines to strive for actual change through their investment choices.

-As newer generations of investors continue to put pressure on companies to do more than just check boxes under the ESG criteria, more companies will shape up into ethical ones in the near future.
+As newer generations of investors continue to put pressure on companies to do more than just check boxes under the criteria, more companies will shape up into ethical ones in the near future.